TheThirdOne/intro-to-apl/README.md

 Who this is for
 ---------------
 This book is aimed at people with a moderate math background and know at least one imperitive programming language.
-Neither of these is a strict requirement, but [insert here].
+Neither of these is a strict requirement, but without them, this book will be significantly harder to work through.

 Why learn APL
 -------------